Chris234k/chris234k.github.io/_games/batteryboy.md

 ### Publishing Potential -- March 2017

 The publishing deal had ended with our previous partner.
 Maybe halfway through development we set out to work with another publisher.
-Our CEO, [Ryan Canuel](https://twitter.com/RyanCanuel), attended [GDC](http://www.gdconf.com/) 2017 and presented Battery Boy at [The Big Indie Pitch](http://www.bigindiepitch.com/past-events/).
+Our CEO, [Ryan Canuel](https://twitter.com/RyanCanuel), attended [GDC 2017](http://www.gdconf.com/) and presented Battery Boy at [The Big Indie Pitch](http://www.bigindiepitch.com/past-events/).
 It is there that we first came in contact with [iDreamSky](https://www.idreamsky.com/en). iDreamSky only has publishing interests in China, so we thought it could be a cool opportunity to localize our work and reach a new market.

-A brief publishing timeline:
+A brief publishing timeline (all dates in 2017):
-- March 2, 2017 - The Big Indie Pitch
+- March 2 - The Big Indie Pitch
-- March 6, 2017 - First build sent to iDreamSky
+- March 6 - First build sent to iDreamSky
-- March 16, 2017 - iDreamSky expresses interest in working with us
+- March 16 - iDreamSky expresses interest in working with us
-- May 19, 2017 - Begin discussing release plans
+- May 19 - Begin discussing release plans
-- June 10, 2017 - Monetization, SDK integration, localization, bugs, etc (the meat of dev time)
+- June 10 - Monetization, SDK integration, localization, bugs, etc (the meat of dev time)
-- September 9, 2017 - Marketing assets, bugs
+- September 9 - Marketing assets, bugs
-- September 28, 2017 - Trailer complete (by Sarah Spiers & Renzo Heredia)
+- September 28 - Trailer complete (by [Sarah Spiers](https://twitter.com/sspiers_k) & [Renzo Heredia](https://twitter.com/RenzoGHeredia))
-- October 30, 2017 - Release
+- October 30 - Chinese Release
-- November 3, 2017 - Best New Games feature by Apple
+- November 3 - "Best New Games" feature by Apple

 ---